Null-Not-Found/DashBuddy-Documentation/DesignChoices/front-end.md

 Clicking the "Add" button initiates the action of adding the widget to the user's dashboard.
 The dashboard is conveniently located in the top-right corner of the Query Creator interface.
 This placement ensures easy visibility and accessibility for users to view and manage their created widgets within the context of their overall dashboard layout.

+For the **Widget Preview**, we decided to utilize the same component as the widgets used on our dashboard.
+Although the widgets are currently kept simple due to time constraints during the design phase, they still provide a visual representation of the user's created widgets.

+To optimize performance and ensure a responsive user experience, we opted to use generated values instead of making backend calls each time the widget is edited or when the data models change.
+By doing so, we alleviate the load on our program and provide users with faster insights into how their widgets will look.

+While the generated values may not reflect real-time data, they effectively simulate the expected output based on the specified widget configurations.
+This approach strikes a balance between providing users with an immediate preview and maintaining the efficiency and responsiveness of the system.

 ## Component Design